GOhaike/Bay_Area_Bikeshare_Research/README.md

 - Question 8: What is the minimum and maximum bike available

-- Question 9: What are the peak time with highest number of trips
+- Question 9: What are the top 5 busiest hours from the start date

-- Question 10: Are there more customers or subscribers at a specific time and why?
+- Question 10: What are the top 5 busiest hours from the end date?

+- Question 11:Extract commute hours and filter trips between 5 to 60 minutes

-- Question 11: What is the utilization rate of the bikes stations across the landmark
+- Question 12 What is the number of trips recorded at by region

 ### Answers